 Whether you are creating a website for business, blogs or portfolios, defining your goals maximizes the benefits of your digital presence.
 Clarity of your objectives will help you shape and refine your brand identity, which helps you determine the assets and design effects to have on your website.

 When you’ve narrowed down the mission of your website, you’ll want to ensure it gets with your brand identity.
 This aspect surely impacts your website design, from the tone of your copy to the colors of your buttons.
 It should align with even the tiniest details.

 This step is extremely important when you are totally new to website creation.
 There are no specific requirements when you design a website, but ideally, you should do extensive research on your competitors.

 Your competitors are working in the same industry as you are, and they have a similar target market.
 Learning about the competition can provide you with relevant ideas for your future website.

 For more references, you can even check out the People Also Ask section on Google’s search results pages.
 This gives you a sneak peek into what your audience wants to know, which essentially hands you more ideas for valuable and thorough content.

 Researching from competitors gives you more insight into your target audience.
 Besides absorbing the strengths of their website, you also want to learn about their limitations and turn them into plus points when you design your website.

 Remember to note down everything you can apply to your website and then move to the other steps.

-Identify the purpose of your website.
+What is the purpose of your website?
 Many store owners just want to create an online presence for their store.
 Thus, the website only acts as an exhibition of their product collection.